 You’ll want to start your poncha exploration with Pescador Poncha, a fisherman’s punch crafted with aguardente de cana, lemon juice and sugar.
 Honey and orange juice are added to make Regional Poncha.
 Which poncha flavor you drink after those two is between you, your bartender and your conscience.

-Where We Drank Poncha in Madeira
+Where We Drank Poncha In Madeira

 Most Bars We Visited in Madeira Plus Some Restaurants